juliapelomundo/traveler-mind/README.md

 ## What I Built

-I built a functional prototype that uses AI to transform a traveler's preferences and constraints into a personalized itinerary.
+I built a functional product prototype with Base44 that uses AI to transform a traveler's preferences and constraints into a personalized itinerary.

 The platform focuses on: